jaeneungsim/cdk-cognito-user-pool-pattern/README.md

 ### 2. Configure Cognito Settings

 On the web interface:
-1. Enter the Region: `ap-southeast-2`
+1. Enter the Region: `your-deployed-region` (e.g., ap-southeast-2, us-east-1)
 2. Paste the User Pool ID from deployment outputs
 3. Paste the Client ID from deployment outputs
 4. Paste the Identity Pool ID from deployment outputs